AtharshKrishnamoorthy/ConfidencStrategy/README.md

 ConfidenStrategy is built with AI frameworks and Cryptographic Libraries which ensures AI integration with Security about the company details too.

-1. **Multi-Agent AI Framework**: Utilizes the **Crew AI Framework**, where each AI agent specializes in a specific area of strategic planning, such as:

-   - **Market Trends Analysis**
-   - **Competitor Strengths/Weaknesses**
-   - **Resource Allocation Optimization**

-   The framework's **multi-agent collaboration** and **decision fusion** ensure accurate and comprehensive strategy generation, as seen in the flowchart where different agents handle specific strategy domains.

-2. **Orchestration**: Uses **LangChain** for orchestration combining the agents with the prompts creating a chain, creating a chat Assitant.
+1. **Orchestration**: Uses **LangChain** for orchestration combining the agents with the prompts creating a chain, creating a chat Assitant.
                       **Groq** for utilizing the open sourced LLMs with greater inference - These groq LLMs (Used **LLama 3.1-70B-versatile**) are used as the LLM for the agents.

-4. **Voice Capabilities**: Integration with the **Deepgram API** offers text-to-speech functionalities, enabling the users to hear the startegies generated and further it can be downloaded too.
+2. **Voice Capabilities**: Integration with the **Deepgram API** offers text-to-speech functionalities, enabling the users to hear the startegies generated and further it can be downloaded too.

-5. **Data Integration and Market Data Retrieval**: Real-time financial and market data are gathered using **Alpha Vantage** and **Finnhub** APIs.
+3. **Data Integration and Market Data Retrieval**: Real-time financial and market data are gathered using **Alpha Vantage** and **Finnhub** APIs.

-6. **Vector Storage and Embeddings**: For the RAG it uses -> **Document Loaders**, **Langchain Hugging Embeddings** as Embeddings, and utilizes **FAISS** as vector store to handle high-dimensional data efficiently, supporting the embedding generation and retrieval process to drive LLM-based context retrieval.
+4. **Vector Storage and Embeddings**: For the RAG it uses -> **Document Loaders**, **Langchain Hugging Embeddings** as Embeddings, and utilizes **FAISS** as vector store to handle high-dimensional data efficiently, supporting the embedding generation and retrieval process to drive LLM-based context retrieval.

 ## Output